-There are five user roles that comes standard with WordPress and you're probably, the first time you go to create a new user, you're probably a bit confused what user role is the right role to assign to your new user.
+There are five user roles that come standard with WordPress, and you're probably, the first time you go to create a new user, you're probably a bit confused what user role is the right role to assign to your new user.

 And each user role has a group of capabilities assigned to it.
-Capabilities basically are permissions to do specific things in WordPress.
+Capabilities are permissions to do specific things in WordPress.
 So it may be the ability to write a post and publish a post.
 It's the ability to edit other people's post as well as your own post.
-There are hundreds of capabilities that can be assigned to different user roles and in this video you'll get a sense of which capabilities correspond with each of the five user roles.
+There are hundreds of capabilities that can be assigned to different user roles, and in this video, you'll get a sense of which capabilities correspond with each of the five user roles.